 These are two important questions to ask yourself when evaluating the strength of your immune system.
 Increased amounts of stress and sleep deprivation are linked to weakened immune systems.

-This leaves individuals experiencing either of these more vulnerable to sickness.
+A weakened immune system is something you want to avoid at all cost, especially as we enter cold and flu season during the COVID-19 pandemic.
 To keep yourself healthy, it’s important to know the impact stress and sleep challenges have on your body and overall health.

 Stress presents itself physically in a multitude of ways.
 It can cause head and neck aches, show on your skin and increase your blood pressure.
 It can also be one of the primary reasons you get sick.

 Stress can make you more susceptible to illnesses and make you fall ill more frequently.
 If your stress has already made you sick this year or you’re managing greater stress than normal, now is the time to slow down and use some stress-management techniques to help your body relax and remain healthy.